nicbou/timeline-old/README.md

 # Backup tools

-A web-based app to schedule, browse and manage rsync backups from multiple remote machines.
-Backed up files can be viewed on a web-based timeline.
+A web-based app to collect various sorts of personal data (rsync backups, social media activity, etc) and display it as a personal timeline.

-The timeline was designed to be extended with other kinds of entries: geolocation, social media posts, blog posts, journal entries etc. It is meant to be a person's complete timeline.
+The timeline was designed to be extended with all sorts of entries: geolocation, social media posts, blog posts, journal entries etc. It is meant to be a person's complete timeline.

 ## Setup